-Finally more and more research is showing the crucial importance of nutrition for improving mood.
+Finally, more and more research is showing the crucial importance of nutrition for improving mood.

 Even for those who find they can’t live with the side effects of anti-depressants, talk therapy, group therapy, healthy eating, and regular exercise can make a world of difference.
-Research has shown time and time again that maintaining a healthy daily and regular exercise can help people achieve goals and feel productive at the end of the day.
+Research has shown time and time again that maintaining a healthy diet and regular exercise can help people achieve goals and feel productive at the end of the day.

 Is One Treatment Approach Better Than Another?